 Phytotherapeutics are primarily used in stage IIa.
 Partial successes could also be observed with them in stage IIb (Schilcher).
-Preference should be given to ready-to-use drugs that are standardised to certain minimum contents of efficacy determining ingredients, such as rutin or ginkgolides.
+Preference should be given to ready-to-use drugs which are standardized to certain minimum contents of efficacy-determining ingredients such as rutin or ginkgolides.

 Gingko leaf special extracts(Gingko biloba folium) are the drug of first choice.
-Clinical studies according to GCP guidelines are only available with standardized gingko leaf extracts (primarily with Tebonin® preparations), which showed positive results in the sense of an increased walking distance in patients with peripheral arterial occlusive disease (Schilcher 2015).
+Clinical studies according to GCP guidelines are only available with standardised gingko leaf extracts (primarily with Tebonin® preparations), which showed positive results in terms of increased walking distance in patients with peripheral arterial occlusive disease (Schilcher 2015).

-The Gingkgo therapy is successfully intensified if one additionally drinks 2-3 cups of buckwheat herb tea as a substitute for black coffee or black tea (Schilcher H 2015).
+Gingkgo therapy is successfully reinforced by drinking an additional 2-3 cups of buckwheat herb tea as a substitute for black coffee or black tea (Schilcher H 2015) .